-The number of available marks is two less than the sum of the number of sessions and maximum marks via participation in each case.
+Students need to earn 10 A&P Marks for full credit (100% on that 30% of the course) and may earn up to 5 via participation and 7 via attendance.
 Therefore, two free skips (or fewer participations) are built into the system.
-Each excused absence reduces the number of A/P marks required by one.
-Students who have 4 or more excused absences among the 9-10 sessions or DRC accommodations related to class absence, will be contacted directly to determine how the scoring will operate.
+Students who have 3 or more excused absences among the 7 sessions or DRC accommodations related to class absence, will be contacted directly to determine how the scoring will operate.